efatto/e-account/account_tax_children_check/readme/DESCRIPTION.rst

-This module add a check for tax children.
+This module add a constraint on tax children reuse.